Degree Program Style Guide

 - College Level Examination Program (ACE) or (ESC PLE)

 - Excelsior College Examinations (ACE)

 - NYU Foreign Language Proficiency Examination

 Military Credit Formats

-Military credit comes from one of three sources:
+Military credit comes from one of four sources:

-- an AARTS (Army/American Council on Education Registry Transcript)
+- AARTS (Army/American Council on Education Registry Transcript)

-- a SMART (Sailor/Marine American Council on Education Registry Transcript)
+- SMART (Sailor/Marine American Council on Education Registry Transcript)